HDrecipe

 Golden potato filled pastry, one piece broken open to show creamy spiced potato filling.

-Quick to make: Ready in about 45 minutes
+Quick to make: Ready in about 45 minutes, making it a great option for a satisfying weeknight meal or snack.

-Great for leftovers: Use up mashed or boiled potatoes
+Great for leftovers: Perfect for using up mashed or boiled potatoes, turning simple pantry staples into something delicious.

-Freezer-friendly: Make a batch and reheat as needed
+Freezer-friendly: Make a batch ahead of time and reheat whenever you need a quick, comforting bite.

 Ingredients